Renaissance: Debates about progress

 Johan Huizinga (1872–1945) acknowledged the existence of the Renaissance but questioned whether it was a positive change.
 In his book The Autumn of the Middle Ages, he argued that the Renaissance was a period of decline from the High Middle Ages, destroying much that was important.
-The Latin language, for instance, had evolved greatly from the classical period and was still a living language used in the church and elsewhere.
+The Medieval Latin language, for instance, had evolved greatly from the classical period and was still a living language used in the church and elsewhere.
 The Renaissance obsession with classical purity halted its further evolution and saw Latin revert to its classical form.
+This view is however somewhat contested by recent studies.
 Robert S. Lopez has contended that it was a period of deep economic recession.
 Meanwhile, George Sarton and Lynn Thorndike have both argued that scientific progress was perhaps less original than has traditionally been supposed.
 Finally, Joan Kelly argued that the Renaissance led to greater gender dichotomy, lessening the agency women had had during the Middle Ages.

 Some historians have begun to consider the word Renaissance to be unnecessarily loaded, implying an unambiguously positive rebirth from the supposedly more primitive "Dark Ages", the Middle Ages.
-Most historians now prefer to use the term "early modern" for this period, a more neutral designation that highlights the period as a transitional one between the Middle Ages and the modern era.
+Most political and economic historians now prefer to use the term "early modern" for this period (and a considerable period afterwards), a designation intended to highlight the period as a transitional one between the Middle Ages and the modern era.
 Others such as Roger Osborne have come to consider the Italian Renaissance as a repository of the myths and ideals of western history in general, and instead of rebirth of ancient ideas as a period of great innovation.

 The art historian Erwin Panofsky observed of this resistance to the concept of "Renaissance":

 It is perhaps no accident that the factuality of the Italian Renaissance has been most vigorously questioned by those who are not obliged to take a professional interest in the aesthetic aspects of civilization – historians of economic and social developments, political and religious situations, and, most particularly, natural science – but only exceptionally by students of literature and hardly ever by historians of Art.